 August through

 December, with an average maximum UV index of 12.
-A UV Index of 11, and more, symbolizes an extreme health hazard from exposure to the Sun's UV rays for ordinary individuals.
+A UV Index estimate of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV radiation for average individuals.

-Note: The UV index of 12 in April translates into these instructions:
+Note: In April, the maximum UV index of 12 transforms into these recommendations: